 For straw drinking, the Bear Bottle Kit (I’d recommend the ultra version) can help beginners and/or those with a weak suck learn to drink from a straw.

 I would also say for now, don't worry about whether or not he’s using a traditional spoon.
 If he’s using his hands, or dipping a chew tool into the foods, or anything else - that’s great!
 The goal for now is to get him comfortable with more foods and desensitize - using a traditional utensil can come later.
 I've even used a twizzler as a spoon before.

 Allowing him to mouth/chew on chew tools, especially textured ones, can also be helpful for desensitizing / encouraging acceptance of new textures.
 The Y-Chew has a mild texture that’s good to start with.
 Then when he progresses / will allow it, the Textured Grabber has more raised texture for more input.
 Dipping any of these tips / chew tools in his current preferred foods can help encourage acceptance.

 You can get all of the above products separately.
 Or, you can get most of them in the Starter Kit (and bundled that way would be a savings).
 The Starter Kit comes with default selections, but you'll just change those to choose Y-Chew and Textured Grabber instead, plus the 4 bullet-pointed Z-Vibe tips noted above.
 Then you’d just get the Mouse Tip and Bear Bottle separately.

 On a related note, below are some blog posts of ours that I think you may find helpful:

 Ideally it would also be best to have him see a feeding therapist.
 Feeding therapy can be very complex, so they'd be able to evaluate his needs in person, best recommend what would be relevant/helpful for him, and help guide you both through this.
-I hope some of this helps :)
+The above are only best guesses without being able to see him in person, but I hope some of this helps :)